neo4j-field/gsummit2024/README.md

 So far we have only looked at how to query the Nodes, so let's run a query to find some `OperationalPoint`s _and_ the Relationships that connect them.

-The first query uses `--` to signify the relationship, and that means a couple of things:
-* It is undirected - we don't mind which way the relationship goes
-* It can be _any_ type - if we had Relationship types _other_ than `SECTION` between `OperationalPoint`s in our Graph we would return those as well

 ```cypher
 MATCH path=(:OperationalPoint)--(:OperationalPoint)
 RETURN path
 LIMIT 100;
 ```

+This query uses `--` to signify the relationship, and that means a couple of things:
+* It is undirected - we don't mind which way the relationship goes
+* It can be _any_ type - if we had Relationship types _other_ than `SECTION` between `OperationalPoint`s in our Graph we would return those as well

 In order to make our query future proof, and more performant, we should add the type of the Relationship, and the Direction - `-[:SECTION]->` this helps in both senses as:
 * The Type means that if in the future someone _does_ add a new relationship type, our query _still_ returns what we expect it to